Uberi/University-Notes/PHYS121/PHYS121.md

 Remember that litres is not an SI unit.
 There are 1000 litres to the cubic meter (which is an SI unit).

+Also, trigonometric functions accept only radians or ratios of lengths for the inverse functions (both unitless).

+Exponential functions accept only unitless values as well.

 ### Accuracy

 Whenever we do measurements, we can never measure quantities to their exact values.
 Therefore, there is always some error in our measurements.